What Is Kendal Mint Cake, and Where Can I Buy It?

 I have done quite a bit of research on the best place to buy mint cake online.
 I was raised in Kendal and worked for a time at the Wilson's factory during the mid-1980s, but now live in Florida, where mint cake is virtually unheard of (no mountains!).

-You can buy Romney's bars online via Amazon.
+You can sometimes find the product on Amazon.
 Another good place to try is the eBay website, where vendors such as Kendal Corner give you a very reasonable price deal, in my experience.
 Be aware that the costs of shipping will often be greater than the price of the mint cake, if you live overseas.

 © 2013 Paul Goodman